NINDS CDE Notice of Copyright

-Reliability: Over all 23 multi-item scales had internal consistency reliabilities averaging 0.80.
-The total scale score had a=0.88 for child and a=0.90 for parent report.
+Reliability: For the generic core, over all 23 multi-item scales had internal consistency reliabilities averaging 0.80; The total scale score had a=0.88 for child and a=0.90 for parent report.

 Particular Features: PedsQL Disease-Specific Modules are available for asthma, arthritis, cancer, cardiac disease, and diabetes.